Email marketing is the right key to unlock the real power of digital marketing. The ROI for email marketing is 3,800 percent, and that’s unbeaten.

-Today more than 80% of companies use email marketing technology yet only 51% of companies are using trigger marketing automation to optimize in terms of time and money.
+Today, more than 80% of companies use email marketing technology.
+However, only 51% of companies are using trigger-based marketing automation to optimize their marketing campaigns.

-We will quickly touch base on some tools that can be used to automate trigger email workflow.
+We will quickly touch base on some tools that can be used to automate your email workflows based on triggers.

-Mailchimp allows sending drip emails to follow up based on website activity or inactivity, abandoned shopping carts, etc.
+Mailchimp enables you to send drip emails to follow up based on website activity or inactivity, abandoned shopping carts, etc.

-HubSpot has been ranked as one of the top marketing automation tools for a huge range of tasks.
+HubSpot has been ranked as one of the top marketing automation tools, and it is among the best in this business.

-ActiveCampaign allows creating drip emails that are driven by subscriber interaction, behavior, interests, location, history, and more.
+ActiveCampaign allows creating trigger email campaigns that are driven by subscriber interaction, behavior, interests, location, history, and more.

 Limeroad sends this email based on customer behavior with relevant and useful recommendations.

 It has a personalized subject line.
-This subject line that tells the customer what he/she can expect in the mail.
-The product images are clickable and take them directly to the website.
+This subject line tells the customer what he/she can expect in the mail.
+The product images are clickable and take customers directly to the website.

 It creates an urgency for the customer and drives their interest, website traffic, and bookings.
-This is a prime example of triggered email marketing.
+This is a great example of triggered email marketing.

 They send amazing personalized emails on birthdays and other special events with eye-catching celebratory images.

-They offer a discount or a coupon to urge the subscriber to avail the same on their services and products.
+The brand offers a discount or a coupon to urge the subscriber to buy the products right away.

 This brand sends a ‘Thank You’ mail based on the last purchase and urges a subscriber to make the next purchase with a discount.

-This helps to increase sales and also as a feel-good factor for the customer.
+This helps to increase sales and also works as a feel-good factor for the customer.

 This helps to build a personal connection as well.